-Blascovici, the western Timisoara district, still preserves a semi rural atmosphere, typical for Banat region, with shared fronts and green squares.
+Blascovici, the western district of Timisoara, still preserves a semi-rural atmosphere typical of the Banat region, with shared fronts and green squares.

 READ MORE

-Blascovici, the western Timisoara district, still preserves a semi rural atmosphere, typical for Banat region, with shared fronts and green squares.
+Blascovici, the western district of Timisoara, still preserves a semi-rural atmosphere typical of the Banat region, with shared fronts and green squares.

-In this type of place, bordering a triangle square, two mirrored houses were built, occupying the parcel’s front entire width.
-The parcel’s from and the theme’s requests (two brothers, a slope roof, withdrawal from the street) imposed the location of the two apartments in a retreated compact construction and the execution of a separated screen – façade keeping the alignment and the height of the general cornice.
+In this type of setting, bordering a triangular square, two mirrored houses were built, occupying the entire width of the parcel's front.
+The parcel's form and the theme's requirements (two brothers, a sloped roof, withdrawal from the street) dictated the placement of the two apartments in a compact, recessed construction and the construction of a separate screen façade maintaining the alignment and height of the general cornice.

-The raised basement partially destined to house technical spaces and the need to maintain at the same level the yard and the living rooms to mediate with the exterior through two big loggias imposed a different height level solution that created oblique viewing angles and a dynamic spatial promenade.
+The raised basement, partially designated for technical spaces, and the need to keep the yard and living rooms at the same level to connect with the exterior through two large loggias imposed a solution with different height levels, creating oblique viewing angles and a dynamic spatial promenade.

-The choice for travertine and wood defines the character of the building: texture travertine on the facades, into the slabs on exterior horizontal surfaces, very fine travertine tiles in the bathrooms, etc or wood on facades, exotic wood parquet in the inside, etc.
+The choice of travertine and wood defines the character of the building: travertine texture on the facades, slabs on exterior horizontal surfaces, fine travertine tiles in the bathrooms, and wood on facades, exotic wood parquet on the interior, etc.

-Finally, the most special place, the common yard gravitates around an old walnut tree and it is bordered on the back side by the shared open air kitchen.
-Both living rooms focus toward this space through the two big intermediary spaces of the loggias – the exterior rooms.
+Ultimately, the most special place, the common yard, centers around an old walnut tree and is bordered on the backside by the shared open-air kitchen.
+Both living rooms focus on this space through the two large intermediary spaces of the loggias – the exterior rooms.

 Architect: Vlad Gaivoronschi